 OSU Faculty and Staff traveling abroad for business or research should schedule a pre-travel consultation at the SHS Travel Clinic, in addition to registering the trip at the Office of Risk Management.
 Student Health Services maintains membership in the International Society of Travel Medicine and provides international certificates of vaccination and other documentation that may be required for your travel.

 Visit the CDC website for detailed travel health information for over 200 destinations, general information for travel vaccinations, diseases related to travel, what to do if you get sick or injured abroad, tips for staying healthy and safe.

 This guide by the OSU Library is intended to support the research, coursework, and special interests of students, staff, and faculty at Oregon State University to assist with research that is global or international in scope.

-Information about the policy and procedures for sabbatical leave while employed at OSU.
+For information about the policy and procedures for sabbatical leave while employed at OSU, please click here.

 The U.S. Travelers Abroad and Travel Checklist has resources from the U.S. Department of State and Bureau of Consular Affairs.